 • Build a strong, collaborative network of relationships among peers, advisors, and instructors.

-• Engage in high-impact learning activities through smaller class sizes.
+• Engage in high-impact learning activities through smaller class sizes, with most classes being less than 40 students.

 • Proactive and personalized advising during summer and fall.
-Remote summer advising to plan your fall schedule.
+Remote summer advising to help you establish your academic goals, explore interests, and plan fall course selection.

 • Take classes from within FPF's core curriculum and thematic threads while exploring majors and satisfying degree requirements.

-• Support from FPF Ambassadors (former FPF students currently at UC Berkeley).
+• Support from FPF Ambassadors (former FPF students currently at UC Berkeley) starting in the summer.

-• Math and writing tutoring in addition to campus tutoring resources.
+• Small group tutoring for math and writing in addition to campus tutoring resources.

 • Introduction to UC Berkeley's mission of teaching, research, and public service.